 Hill and the other climbers at Camp 2 decided to hurry up the mountain to assist in rescue efforts.
 By daylight, helicopters had been called, and a thorough search for survivors of the 31 climbers hit by the avalanche began.

-By the end of September 23, 2012, eight people had been identified as deceased, while three were still missing.
-Unfortunately, the three missing people’s destinies had all but been decided as the days went by in the wake of the catastrophe.
+By the end of September 23, 2012, authorities had identified eight people as deceased, while three remained missing.
+Unfortunately, as the days passed after the catastrophe, it became increasingly clear that the destinies of the three missing individuals had all but been decided.
 Many of the surviving climbers gave up their push for the summit, while a few persisted and tried to reach the summit of Manaslu.